 Reference 52 is Good, et al (2017), a deep sequencing study of samples from Lenski’s LTEE (long-term evolution experiment).
 This is mainly an empirical analysis of allele trajectories and clonal interference and so on.
 There are no explicit claims for an effect of mutation bias on the spectrum of adaptive substitutions (mutation bias is mentioned only in relation to mutators, but they generate a lot of hitch-hikers so this does not establish an effect of mutation bias on adaptation).
 Indeed, the presentation of results indicates in various places (e.g., the comments on parallelism) that the authors are not paying attention to the issue of how mutation bias influences probabilities of beneficial changes.

 What is going on here?
-For the naive reader, the richness of the satire by Svensson and Berger (2019) may obscure their aims.
-The reader will surely lose track of all the different ways that they avoid the real issues, and that is the point: they are illustrating all the different ways of not addressing the novelty of (1) a formal pop-gen theory that focuses on the introduction process, and which makes novel predictions about evolution based on tendencies of variation (addressing aspects of trends, GP maps, findability, etc), in a way that directly contradicts the classic Haldane-Fisher “mutation pressure” argument, and (2) empirical results confirming a distinctive prediction of this theory, namely effects of mutation biases on adaptation (not requiring neutrality or high mutation rates), contradicting a long neo-Darwinian tradition of dismissing internal biases in evolution.
+The richness of the satire by Svensson and Berger (2019) may be overwhelming to the naive reader, who surely will become dizzy and lose track of all the ways that the authors avoid facing the relevant scientific issues.
+And that is precisely the point: they are illustrating how to avoid addressing the novelty of (1) a formal pop-gen theory that focuses on the introduction process, and which makes novel predictions about evolution based on tendencies of variation (addressing aspects of parallelism, trends, GP maps, findability, etc), in a way that directly contradicts the classic Haldane-Fisher “mutation pressure” argument, and (2) empirical results confirming a distinctive prediction of this theory, namely effects of mutation biases on adaptation (not requiring neutrality or high mutation rates), contradicting a long neo-Darwinian tradition of dismissing internal biases in evolution.

 One way to avoid these key issues is to engage in whataboutery, i.e., responding to an issue by demanding attention to a second issue.
 What about other research?
 What about selection?
 Whataboutery provides the writer an opportunity to engage the reader on some related topic, e.g., for purposes of name-dropping.
-Apropos, rather than expanding the reader’s knowledge by offering insightful and detailed explanations of new and poorly known studies on the topic of mutation bias and molecular adaptation, Svensson and Berger instead lavish their attention on older and much better known work on related topics by eminent scientists, e.g., the LTEE from Lenski and colleagues, lizard stuff from Jonathan Losos, the famous stickleback Pitx1 example, or David Houle’s work on fly wings.
+Rather than taking the opportunity to educate readers on the details of a new and exciting — but poorly known — research on mutation bias and molecular adaptation, i.e., rather than covering the studies that are the topic of their commentary, Svensson and Berger instead lavish their attention on older and much better known work on related topics by eminent scientists, e.g., the LTEE from Lenski and colleagues, lizard stuff from Jonathan Losos, the famous stickleback Pitx1 example, or David Houle’s work on fly wings.

-To understand how the game works, consider a completely unrelated claim of novelty, e.g., the invention of a telephone 150 years ago.
-The critic of novelty may object as follows: You say there is something new here?
-No, nothing new at all!
-This is merely a device, and humans have been making devices for centuries!
+To understand how this game works, consider a completely unrelated example, namely the invention of a telephone 150 years ago (image).
+The novelty-hating curmudgeon may object as follows: You say there is something new here?
+How arrogant to make such a claim!
+There is nothing new here at all!
+This is merely an engineered device, and inventors have been crafting devices for centuries!
+Have you no respect for past work?
 I could show you 15 devices from just the past few years that are more impressive than this one, with more parts.
-I could build an identical device in an afternoon for $20.
-There is no new fundamental technology here, merely pieces of wood and metal and wire!
-There are no new basic principles at work, merely electrical currents and vibrations controlled by magnets.
+There is no fundamentally new technology here, merely pieces of wood and metal and wire!
+I could build something like this in an afternoon for $25.
+There are no new electrical or mechanical principles at work, merely electrical currents and vibrations controlled by magnets.
 It looks like other devices I have seen.
 I could break it easily with a hammer.
 I doubt that it can fly like an airplane.

-The problem is not that these objections are false statements when considered in isolation.
-The problem is that they fail to address the crucial issue: the telephone prototype instantiates a generalizable technology to support remote voice communication through electrical wires.
+The problem is not that these objections are false statements.
+They could all be true.
+The problem is that they fail to address the crucial issue: the telephone prototype instantiates a generalizable technology to support remote voice communication through wires, thus over long distances.

-What is the true significance, in a nutshell?
+What is the actual significance of recent work on mutation-biased adaptation?
 The essence of neo-Darwinism is a dichotomy of variation and selection, in which variation merely provides raw materials (substance, not form), and selection is the source of order, shape, and direction.
 Theories of internal biases directly contradict neo-Darwinism.
 The argument of Haldane and Fisher that such theories are incompatible with population genetics (see Bad takes #2) was eagerly adopted by the architects of modern neo-Darwinism, yet (1) this classic conclusion is unwarranted theoretically and (2) its implications are refuted empirically.
-These two provocative claims are established by the line of work on mutation-biased adaptation; they are not part of textbook knowledge; they are not established in well known studies cited by Svensson and Berger to illustrate scientific name-dropping.
+These two provocative claims are established by recent work on mutation-biased adaptation; they are not part of textbook knowledge; they are not established in well known studies cited by Svensson and Berger to illustrate scientific name-dropping.